 A skilled real estate agent can help you sell your home quicker and for more money than if you try to do it on your own — but the majority of agents charge a commission fee based on the home’s sale price, which can eat into your proceeds from the sale.

 Do I need a real estate agent to sell my house?

 Home sellers are not required by law to use a real estate agent, broker or Realtor (a member of the National Association of Realtors, or NAR).
 Depending on the situation, the services these professionals offer can, in fact, be accomplished by a savvy and resourceful seller.

 If you lack the time, know-how or confidence to handle a for-sale-by-owner (FSBO) transaction, however, enlisting the services of an agent — a professional who knows the ins and outs of listing and selling homes successfully — pays off.

 “A good agent can help determine what your optimal list price should be,” explains Rick Sharga, executive vice president of marketing at RealtyTrac, headquartered in Irvine, California, “and also advise on whether you’d be better off starting at the top of the market and having some room to negotiate down, or beginning at a lower price to entice more people to make offers and bid against each other to drive your price higher.”

-Real estate agents also have access to the multiple listing service (MLS), a database that publicizes the listings in a given area to other real estate professionals and online portals like Zillow.
+Agents have access to the multiple listing service (MLS), too, a database that publicizes the listings in a given area to other real estate professionals and online portals like Zillow.
 Along with promoting your listing through the MLS, an agent can help identify bona fide buyers versus those who are “just looking” or not serious about making an offer.

 “An agent can place your home in your regional multiple listing service, which will broadcast your home for sale to other websites with massive audiences,” says Chuck Vanderstelt, a Northwest Indiana-based real estate broker and founder of the real estate website Quadwalls.
 “This gives you the best chance to get the offer you want.”